Cosmeceuticals are relatively new to the Chinese market but the market is expected to reach USD 27 billion by 2025.

 With the rapid growth trend of cosmeceuticals these years, more and more beauty retailers are expanding their offerings to include cosmeceutical products in their stores.
 Busier and more stressful lifestyles, as well as worsening environmental conditions, can be the essential reasons why the cosmeceuticals market can soar and gain more and more profits in China.

-The term “Cosmeceuticals” comes from the words ‘cosmetics’ and ‘pharmaceuticals’, and the adoption of this kind of product is influenced by Western shopping behaviors, where consumers when experiencing bad skin conditions want to be visited by dermatologists before to search an buy items.
+The term “Cosmeceuticals” comes from the words ‘cosmetics’ and ‘pharmaceuticals’, and the adoption of this kind of product is influenced by Western shopping behaviors, where consumers when experiencing bad skin conditions want to be visited by dermatologists before search and buy items.
 As time went by, Cosmeceuticals have become indispensables for western people, now even for Chinese consumers.

 In fact, the best selling segment of cosmeceuticals was Skincare (nearly 50%) in 2018, followed by Haircare.